Ron Robin: Career

-In 2006, Robin moved to New York University, where he was appointed a professor in the Department of Media, Culture and Communications, and in 2007 was appointed Associate Dean at the NYU Steinhardt School.
+In 2006, Robin moved to New York University, where he was appointed a professor in the Department of Media, Culture and Communications, and in 2007 was appointed associate dean at the NYU Steinhardt School.

-In 2008, Robin was appointed Senior Vice Provost, New York University, and was responsible for the establishment of the two NYU international campuses in Abu Dhabi and Shanghai.
+In 2008, Robin was appointed senior vice provost, New York University, and was responsible for the establishment of the two NYU international campuses in Abu Dhabi and Shanghai.
 Robin's main role was to recruit faculty members for the new campuses.

 In 2016 Robin was elected as the 11th president of the University of Haifa, and in October 2016 he assumed this role.
 Upon taking office, Robin conceived the program of transforming the University of Haifa into a Multiversity - a university with multiple campuses and research portals.
-In accordance with the program, the central campus on Mount Carmel will be complemented by other portals, specializing in strategic research and multidisciplinary cooperation.
-In order to implement the program, Robin initiated the integration of Braude Engineering College in Carmiel.
-The ultimate goal is to transform Braude into the university's Faculty of Engineering.
-He initiated a similar process with the WIZO Academic Center in Haifa, the objective being to create a new Faculty of Architecture and Design.
-In addition, an agreement was signed with the Rambam Health Care Campus for the joint establishment of "the Helmsley Medical Discovery Tower", a 20-story building with a cost of 400 million Israeli shekels (ILS), to be built at the Rambam campus.
-The center will integrate the research and medical activities of Rambam physicians and University faculty members in the fields of natural sciences, welfare and health, psychology, and more.
+In accordance with the program, the central campus on Mount Carmel was complemented by other portals, specializing in strategic research and multidisciplinary cooperation.
+Robin bolstered the central campus on Mount Carmel with two additional portals: the Lorey I. Lokey Technological Campus, located in the Port of Haifa district and specializing in computer science and data science.
+Robin created an additional portal through the acquisition of the Neri Blumfield Wizo College of Design, located in Haifa’s German colony, and its transformation into the University of Haifa new School of Design and Architecture.
+Robin’s final contribution to the development of the University was the establishment of a new medical school, recently approved by the Council of Higher Education.
+Robin funded this transformative project with the support of the largest donation ever raised in the University of Haifa’s history.

-During 2017, Robin accompanied Benjamin Netanyahu on a mission to China, where he signed an agreement, on behalf of the University, with the CASIA institution of Automation, for the establishment of a research center in the field of artificial intelligence.